 About Our Founder, Head Maverick Todd Hudson

-An industrial engineer with a Six Sigma black belt and extensive experience in Lean, statistical methods and other improvement techniques, Todd managed operations for large and mid-sized high tech manufacturers.
+An industrial engineer with a Six Sigma black belt and extensive experience in Lean, statistical methods and other improvement techniques, Todd Hudson began his career managing operations for large and mid-sized high tech manufacturers.

 While managing these facilities, he quickly realized that “machines = easy, but humans = hard.”
-He could make rapid process improvements, but teaching an entire 24/7 workforce how to do them correctly was a huge challenge.
+He could make rapid improvements to processes, but teaching a 24/7 multi-national workforce how to do those improvements correctly was a huge challenge.

-He is co-author of Mindful Habits for 7 Lean Practices, as well as Eliminate, Automate or Transfer?
-Three Ways to Retain Critical Knowledge Before Your Expert Leaves, and two books on employing Lean methods to accelerate onboarding of new hires: “My Personal Onboarding Plan: The New HIre’s Guide to On the Job Success” and “Not a Moment to Lose: The Step-by-Step Guide to Internship Success.”
+Todd is co-author of Mindful Habits for 7 Lean Practices, as well as Eliminate, Automate or Transfer?
+Three Ways to Retain Critical Knowledge Before Your Expert Leaves, and two books on employing Lean methods to accelerate onboarding of young new hires: “My Personal Onboarding Plan: The New Hire’s Guide to On-the-Job Success” and “Not a Moment to Lose: The Step-by-Step Guide to Internship Success.”

 Todd is also a popular speaker at conferences and a prolific writer whose articles have appeared in Chief Learning Officer magazine, the New York Times, the Portland Business Journal and many other business media, podcasts and webcasts.

-He also is a trained CERT (Community Emergency Response Team) volunteer in Oregon and helps not-for-profits in Portland use Lean methods to address homelessness.
+In his spare time he is a trained CERT (Community Emergency Response Team) volunteer in Oregon and helps not-for-profits in Portland solve knowledge-related challenges for homelessness and other social issues.

 Todd holds an MS in Industrial Engineering and Operations Research from the University of Massachusetts, a BA in Chinese and Economics from Connecticut College, a certificate from Stanford University’s Executive Program in Strategy and Organization and a Six Sigma Black Belt from the Motorola program.
-He is a whiz in the kitchen, an avid kayaker, cyclist, amateur filmmaker, prog-rock enthusiast and a superfan of The Big Lebowski.
+He is a whiz in the kitchen, avid kayaker, cyclist, amateur filmmaker, prog-rock enthusiast and a superfan of The Big Lebowski.

 Subscribe Now and Get Your Free EBook